clean-code-craft-tcq-1/stream-bms-data-Harshitha0306/README.md

 - bms_Rx_main.c - Has only Main proc which calls the BMS calc functions
 - BMS_Receiver / profd/ test_info.h  - the test mode can be disabled by setting TEST_MODE macro as 0

+(no limitation on number of data, runs until sender stops)

 **Expected Sender Print format**
 ParamName1:ValueUnit     ParamName2:ValueUnit